amatheron/AimeDF/README.md

 </p>

-# AimeDF — Dark-Field X-ray Propagation & Vacuum Birefringence Simulator
+# VIBE : Vacuum Induced Birefringence Explorer

 ## What this project does